 SERVICE.
 If trouble occurs and the operator is unable to determine the cause after a thorough study of this book, or if he is unable to determine what repair parts are required, needed information will be furnished upon request.
-When asking for information, be sure to state the Model, Serial, and Generator numbers of the plant.
-This information is absolutely necessary and may be obtained from name plates on the plant.
-Give all other available details.
+WHEN ASKING FOR INFORMATION, BE SURE TO TO STATE THE MODEL, SPEC., AND SERIAL NUMBERS OF THE PLANT.
+THIS INFORMATION IS ABSOLUTELY NECESSARY AND MAY BE OBTAINED FROM THE NAMEPLATE ON THE PLANT.